 Welcome to the Renovation Project.
 This page will give you an overview of the work that our building needs.
+We are asking that everyone who calls Greentree home would prayerfully consider their financial response to these needs.
+After reading the “Financial Response Sheet”, use the form below to make your commitment.

 Several significant expenses have come together at the same time.
 These expenses are either unexpected, or exceed what was expected.
 We have looked at ways to divide these projects into phases.
 However, most of them are connected.
 After seeking advice from professionals, we have found it will be most cost effective to complete these repairs and renovations at one time while the building is “torn up”.